httpwg/http-extensions/draft-ietf-httpbis-rfc7838bis.md

 # The 421 (Misdirected Request) HTTP Status Code {#status-code}

-The 421 (Misdirected Request) status code is defined in {{Section 15.5.20 of HTTP2}} to indicate that the current server instance is not authoritative for the requested resource.
+The 421 (Misdirected Request) status code is defined in {{Section 15.5.20 of HTTP}} to indicate that the current server instance is not authoritative for the requested resource.
 This can be used to indicate that an alternative service is not authoritative; see
 {{concepts}}).